 Dr Richard Oddy

-Richard is a Senior Lecturer and Course Director for the BA (Hons) Event, Venue and Experience Management programme.
+Richard is a Senior Lecturer and Course Director for the BA (Hons) Events Management programme.

 He has over a decade of teaching experience at both undergraduate and postgraduate level, having previously worked in the industry.
 His established record of teaching and learning, and management/leadership in teaching provision, led to him becoming a Senior Fellow of the HEA (the Higher Education Academy).

 Richard has undertaken research and consultancy projects for a number of organisations including LOCOG (London Organising Committee of the Olympic and Paralympic Games), Barnardo’s and Macmillan Cancer Support.
 He is co-author of the book ‘Events Management: 87 Key Models for Event, Venue and Experience (EVE) Managers’, a core text for this course and others in the UK.

 Russell is senior lecturer and has over a decade of teaching experience at both undergraduate and postgraduate level, delivering business, management and leadership in the Event, esports and Sport context.

 Russell previously worked within industry whilst having a professional sporting career over 17 years.
 Over the 17 year span, Russell Co-Founded a charitable event organisation that ran for over 5 years, generating £000’s.
 Russell’s research interests surround consumer behaviour and fan experience.